Recommended by:

 Server coverage

-A strong VPN provider should have good worldwide VPN server coverage.
-This will give you more locations to choose from and will decrease server load.
+A reliable VPN provider should have an extensive VPN server network worldwide.
+This provides you with more locations to choose from, which can help reduce server load and improve connection speeds.

 VPN encryption